Tropical Fruits of North Queensland

 When you cut them open they are filled with almond shaped seeds, each one is inside a pocket of white flesh, which you can suck.
 It tastes quite nice but there’s not a lot to it.

-Native to the Caribbean they grow quite easily in north Australia.
+Native to Asia they grow quite easily in north Australia.

 The best way to eat them is to cut them around the middle and scoop out the flesh, which is sweet and yummy.